A short story of revenge. 15 yrs plus. Strong Language & Themes.

 Do you I fucking know you?

-The old man stared at the cocky bar-keep.
+The old man stared back at the cocky bar-keep, the two daring the other to break the stare.

 You know guy you gotta slow down alright?